-- ► A broader apolitical approach. - Strong lobbying at the right levels. - Policy structure. - Capability retention: ensuring the sector retains the people and assets that it needs to increase activity when this is possible. - ▶ True cooperation with industry by Tertiary Education Commission (TEC) and New Zealand Qualifications Authority (NZQA). - More collaboration with New Zealand Trade and Enterprise (NZTE), recognising aviation is a strong export market. - Economic certainty is needed to enable planning around aviation subsectors such as tourism, education, agricultural aviation, pest eradication.
+- A broader apolitical approach. - Strong lobbying at the right levels. - Policy structure. - Capability retention: ensuring the sector retains the people and assets that it needs to increase activity when this is possible. - True cooperation with industry by Tertiary Education Commission (TEC) and New Zealand Qualifications Authority (NZQA). - Regulations should be performance focused.
+Competency based training is a unique strength that New Zealand has. - More collaboration with New Zealand Trade and Enterprise (NZTE), recognising aviation is a strong export market. - Economic certainty is needed to enable planning around aviation subsectors such as tourism, education, agricultural aviation, pest eradication.